Molokini Crater

 Trip ideas

 Mornings offer the calmest conditions at this tropical caldera, and the earlier you get there the better.
 Tradewinds can be strong in summer, making for a thrilling ride back.
 Winter tends to have lighter winds, plus the added bonus of potentially spotting humpback whales.
+In winter, if you dive a few feet below water, or go on a scuba or snuba dive, you may hear the haunting song of humpback whales reverberating in the distance.

 Show all

-Why Molokini Crater is Hawaii's Best Snorkeling Spot
+Why Molokini Crater is Hawaii's best snorkeling spot

 Show all